Safey-Ahmed-Suhail/AI-ML-Internship-Tasks/README.md

 * Learned how prompt/label engineering improves LLM performance
 * Gained experience in applying transformer-based models for real-world classification problems
 * Explored practical use of LLMs without training or fine-tuning

+#  Task: Context-Aware Chatbot Using LLM

+##  Objective

+To build a simple conversational chatbot capable of generating meaningful responses while maintaining basic conversation context using a pre-trained language model.

+##  Methodology

+* Used a pre-trained **Hugging Face GPT-2 language model** for text generation
+* Implemented a simple chatbot function in Python
+* Maintained conversation history manually to simulate context awareness
+* Combined previous user inputs and model responses to improve continuity
+* Generated responses based on cumulative chat history instead of isolated prompts

+##  Working Mechanism

+* User input is appended to a conversation history string
+* The full conversation history is passed as a prompt to the language model
+* The model generates a response based on prior context
+* The response is then added back into the conversation history to maintain continuity

+##  Results

+* The chatbot successfully generates coherent responses to user queries
+* Basic context awareness is achieved through history tracking
+* The model is able to respond to follow-up questions in a meaningful way
+* Demonstrates foundational conversational AI behavior without using complex frameworks

+##  Key Learning

+* Understood how conversational AI systems maintain context
+* Learned how pre-trained language models can be used for text generation
+* Gained experience in building simple chatbot systems without LangChain or external APIs
+* Understood limitations of basic LLM-based chat systems and importance of context management